-REQU IRED EQUIPMENT FOR ACTIVITIES - Remember that you can log in to your Camper's Home Page to It your tentative activity schedule by Thursday of the week before you arrive.
-All potentially dangerous equipment brought from home will be locked in the sports building when not in use.
-FIELD HOCKEY: shin guards and mouthguard HORSEBACK LESSON: Long pants (jeans are fine) and shoes or boots with a heel.
-Riding helmets are provided.
-If you have your own riding helmet, breeches, jodhpurs or riding boots, you can bring them too.
-LACROSSE: Mouthguard SOCCER: Shin guards and outdoor soccer shoes TWO-WEEK CAMPERS: ☐ Backpack or small bag to carry towel/bathing suit on the amusement park trip.
-Can be the same backpack as in the above section if suitable. □ Prepaid gift card for the amusement park if you are bringing from home nal items Notebook/ pencil/ pen Pre-addressed and stamped postcards or envelopes to send letters home Disposable camera labeled with your full name Small photos of your family, pets, or friends to show to your new friends Book, drawing supplies or other quiet, individual activity for rest time and early in the morning FISHING class: Camp provides fishing poles.
-No special equipment is needed.
-GUITAR class: You can use a camp guitar or bring your own acoustic guitar.
-(No electric guitars or amplifiers please) PHOTOGRAPHY class: Camp provides digital SLR cameras.
-No special equipment is needed.
-TENNIS class: You can use a camp racquet or bring your own t not to bring to camp ese items will be taken from campers and returned to parents at the end of the week Cell phones and other wireless communication and internet devices including smart watches Video cameras, digital cameras or other devices that can capture moving pictures Electronic devices (mp3 players, tablet/laptop computer, laser pointer, e-book readers, etc.) Drones, remote control toys, bikes, skateboards, inline skates, scooters or other similar equipment Knives, guns, or weapons of any kind (including pocket knives and clothing with spikes, chains, etc.) Cigarettes, e-cigarettes or similar vaping devices, marijuana, alcohol, drugs or any other substance Ľ. that can be used in an illegal manner IX) Fireworks, matches, candles, lighter fluid or other flammable materials Clothing or accessories that are expensive, dangerous, or not in line with the dress code above Any medications (prescription or over-the-counter) unless they are turned in to the camp medical staff Animals including family pets on registration day and pick-up day - sorry health department \ regulations!
+- □ Notebook/ pencil/ pen - □ Pre-addressed and stamped postcards or envelopes to send letters home - Disposable camera labeled with your full name - □ Small photos of your family, pets, or friends to show to your new friends - Book, drawing supplies or other quiet, individual activity for rest time and early in the morning - □ FISHING class: Camp provides fishing poles.
+No special equipment is needed. - GUITAR/UKULELE class: You can use a camp guitar/ukulele or bring your own acoustic guitar or ukulele.
+(No electric guitars or amplifiers please) - PHOTOGRAPHY class: Camp provides digital SLR cameras.
+No special equipment is needed. - □ RACQUET SPORTS class: You can use a camp racquet or bring your own

+\\What not to bring to camp\\

+These items will be taken from campers and returned to parents at the end of the week

+- S Cell phones and other wireless communication and internet devices including smart watches - S Video cameras, digital cameras or other devices that can capture moving pictures - Electronic devices (mp3 players, tablet/laptop computer, laser pointer, e-book readers, etc.) - Drones, remote control toys, bikes, skateboards, inline skates, scooters or other similar equipment - ▷ Knives, guns, or weapons of any kind (including pocket knives and clothing with spikes, chains, etc.) - Cigarettes, e-cigarettes or similar vaping devices, marijuana, alcohol, drugs or any other substance that can be used in an illegal manner - Solution Fireworks, matches, candles, lighter fluid or other flammable materials - Clothing or accessories that are expensive, dangerous, or not in line with the dress code above - > Any medications (prescription or over-the-counter) unless they are turned in to the camp medical staff - Animals including family pets on registration day and pick-up day sorry ... health department regulations! - ☑ Cash all cash must be turned into the camp store to be held in an account - Food food is not permitted in the cabins or lodges

-Before you leave home to drive to camp:
+• Before you leave home to drive to camp:

-- o Log in to your Camper's Home Page for any last-minute changes to cabin assignments.
+- Log in to your Camper's Home Page for any last-minute changes to cabin assignments.
 You will also be able to see if you have a balance due or any incomplete health form items that you should bring with you to check-in.
 You can also print out a cabin map to help you locate your cabin or lodge.
-Please note your cabin's name, not number the numbers are just for the map key. - o Remember to keep any medications separate from your camper's bags so that they can be checked in with the medical staff. - o Please leave your pets at home as they are not permitted on site. - o Make sure that your camper is not showing any signs of illness that would prohibit them from being admitted to camp fever, vomiting, diarrhea, rash, head lice, etc. If your camper is showing any of these symptoms, please contact the camp office immediately to discuss the situation with the camp directors or camp medical staff.
+Please note your cabin's name, not number the numbers are just for the map key. - o Remember to keep any medications separate from your camper's bags so that they can be checked in with the medical staff. - o Please leave your pets at home as they are not permitted on site. - Make sure that your camper is not showing any signs of illness that would prohibit them from being admitted to camp - fever, vomiting, diarrhea, rash, head lice, etc. If your camper is showing any of these symptoms, please contact the camp office immediately to discuss the situation with the camp directors or camp medical staff.

-Arrival times for Sunday check-in
+• Arrival times for Sunday check-in